ls1-sys-prog-course-archive-SoSe22/task8-container/README.md

 The build sandbox should only contain the following top level directories:

-`/build`, `/etc`, `/dev`, `/tmp` and `/proc`.
+`/nix`, `/build`, `/etc`, `/dev`, `/tmp` and `/proc`.

-Bind mount the build directory passed to the `nix-build-shell` program to `/build`.
+Bind mount the `/nix` directory to `/nix` in the sandbox.

 Bind mounts are mounts that instead of mounting new filesystems, create mirrors of already accessible files or directories to a different location in the filesystem tree.
 The `mount()` syscall therefore accepts a `MS_BIND` flag to perform a bind mount.
 The target of the mount operation must exist.
 To bind mount a directory the target must be a directory.
 For files, the target must be a file.

 The `/dev` directory has a subset of device nodes that are commonly available: